We are a small team who are passionate about what we do

 Studying with master Japanese chef Hiroshi Hayashi at the Monadnock School for Natural Cooking and Philosophy, Chef Joseph has years of back-of-house experience under his belt, cooking at T.J Buckley’s and Letamaya in Brattleboro as well as a private chef, working in the specialty food and beverage industry for 27 years.
 Joe keeps us laughing, our bars looking pretty, and our production running smoothly.

 Virginia was practically born drinking coffee.
 Well not actually but at age 14 was already deeply invested in drinking it when she was hired at Mocha Joes.
 Over the next 17 years she managed a few cafes (Northampton/Greenfield Coffee, The Lady Killigrew), moonlighted as a server at the Gill Tavern, worked on a coffee farm and a fruit farm in Kona, HI, contemplated opening her own shop and then went back to school for something completely different, Kinesiology.
 Now she periodically covers Farmers Markets and events for us, brings dog packs hiking, forages edibles in the woods of Western MA, hangs around on circus equipment and works on body related certifications at night.
 She enjoys seeking out finely tuned beverages/food and experimenting with some of the foraged foods she harvests.

-We couldn’t do it without our amazing posse of talented pals who help us out during the holiday rushes.
+We couldn’t do it without an amazing posse of talented pals who help us out during our busiest season.
 Cheers, friends!